pypi/warehouse/.github/ISSUE_TEMPLATE/bug-report.md

     * test.pypi.org
     * files.pythonhosted.org

-    This issue should NOT be for a project hosted on PyPI.
+    This issue should NOT be for a project installed from PyPI.
 If you are having an issue with a specific package, you should reach out to the maintainers of that project directly instead.

     Furthermore, this issue should NOT be for any non-PyPI properties (like python.org, docs.python.org, etc.)